-Getting Sleep With Fibroids
+Getting Better Sleep With Fibroids

-At USA Fibroids Centers, we want you to know you don’t have to go through these symptoms alone.
+At USA Fibroids Centers, we want you to know that you don’t have to go through these symptoms alone.
 Read on to learn more about how to sleep with fibroids using temporary solutions as well as how you can alleviate your symptoms for good.

 - Use an over-the-counter anti-inflammatory such as ibuprofen.
 These drugs are especially helpful for managing menstrual pain.